AlexsLemonade/OpenPBTA-analysis/analyses/tmb-compare-tcga/README.md

 ## Summary of Methods

-In brief, TMB for both brain tumor datasets are calculated using mutations from exonic regions of the genome only.
+Overall, tumor mutation burden for both brain tumor datasets are calculated using mutations from exonic regions of the genome only.

 ### PBTA Tumor Mutation Burden